-As discussed further in Section 4.2.5 the Project Area is heavily faulted.
+As discussed further in Section 4.2.5, the Project Area is heavily faulted.
 Investigations into the hydraulic parameters of the faults within the Project Area was undertaken by Hydrogeologist.com.au in 2019.
 The findings of this investigation are further discussed in Section 5.2.3.

-This section discusses each of the hydrogeological units relevant to the Project, covering hydraulic properties, groundwater occurrence, hydraulic gradients, recharge, discharge, groundwater quality, and water use.
+This section provides a discussion of each hydrogeological unit relevant to the Project, covering hydraulic properties, groundwater occurrence, hydraulic gradients, recharge, discharge, groundwater quality, and water use.